Scope and content

 We take your privacy serious and we will only collect and use your personal data where it is necessary, fair and lawful to do so.
 We will only collect and use your personal data if we are able to satisfy one of the lawful processing conditions set out in the data protection laws.

-- It is necessary to provide the product or service you have requested e.g. if you wish to invest in one of our funds;
+• To provide the product or service you have requested e.g., if you wish to invest in one of our funds

-- It is necessary to provide products or services to our clients/funds/investors of whom you are a representative, staff member, ultimate beneficial owner, shareholder or similar position;
+• To provide products or services to our clients/funds/investors of whom you are a representative, staff member, ultimate beneficial owner, shareholder or similar position

-- it is necessary for us to meet our legal and/or regulatory obligations e.g. for AML/KYC checks and for the detection and prevention of fraud;
+• To comply with our legal and/or regulatory obligations e.g. for AML/KYC checks and for the detection and prevention of fraud

-- it is in the legitimate interests of Tribeca AIFM SA/NV and/or Tribeca Capital Partners SA/NV, e.g. when we investigate suspected fraud.
-Where the processing is in our legitimate interests, we will always conduct an assessment to ensure that this use of your personal data is not excessive or unnecessary or otherwise more intrusive than it needs to be; or
+• Tribeca’s legitimate interests, e.g. when we investigate suspected fraud.
+Where the processing is in our legitimate interests, we will always conduct an assessment to ensure that this use of your personal data is not excessive or unnecessary or otherwise more intrusive than it needs to be

 We do not sell your personal data to any third parties or otherwise share your information with third parties for marketing purposes.
-However, for the purposes mentioned under section 6, ‘Why we collect and use personal data’, we may disclose personal data to third parties (i) if we believe it is necessary for the conduct of our business, (ii) when directed by the client to do so, or (iii) where disclosure is required by law.
+However, for the purposes mentioned under section 7, ‘Why we collect and use personal data’, we may disclose personal data to third parties (i) it is necessary to perform the contract, (ii) when directed by the client to do so, or (iii) where disclosure is required by law.

 For example, personal data may be disclosed to others to enable them to provide business services for us such as, performing general administrative activities for us and assisting us in processing a transaction on behalf of a client.
 Personal data may also be disclosed for audit or research purposes.